 May has been a month of seeing new places — two work trips for me and two for Scott.
 I love travelling but you can’t beat coming home to your own bed after being away.
 Or maybe it’s a side effect of being a homebody who likes to travel.
-It’s kind of a contradiction really.
+It’s a bit of a contradiction.

 - Winter Vegetable Avial (coconut and vegetable curry)